Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 See also `string_counting_bytes_and_characters.mojo`

+- v 0.5.0: The String type has the count() and find() methods to enable counting the number of occurrences or finding the offset index of a substring in a string.
+It also has a replace() method which allows you to replace a substring with another string.

 ## 4.4 Defining alias types
 We know that it is best practice to give constant values that are repeatedly used in our program a name, like ACONSTANT.
 So when its value changes, we only have to do it in one place.
 In Mojo, such constants are defined with the alias keyword.
 This is a compile-time constant: all instances of the alias are replaced by its value at compile-time.